hypertrace/hypertrace/.github/CONTRIBUTING.md

  followed the advice above and have ruled out (or verified that the problem exists in) a few different versions.
-* **How can the developers recreate the bug on their end?** If possible, include a copy of your code, the command you used to invoke it, and the full output of your run (if applicable.)
+* **How can the developers recreate the bug on their end?** If possible, include a copy of your code or an example repo, the command you used to invoke it, and the full output of your run (if applicable.)

 ### Version control branching